-Availability:

-This tests that equipment will respond to operational commands and accomplish the function.
-For example, pushing the power button will turn the equipment on or off.
+Availability: This tests that equipment will respond to operational commands and accomplish the function.
+For example, pushing the power button will turn on or off the equipment.

-Temperature and power variation:

-This procedure tests system operation, consisting of ballot-counting cycles, under varying environmental conditions for at least 163 hours.
+Temperature and Power Variation: This procedure tests system operation, consisting of ballotcounting cycles, under varying environmental conditions for at least 163 hours.

-Product safety:

-This evaluates the voting system to the requirements set forth in UL-60950-1, "Safety of Information Technology."
+Product Safety: This evaluates the voting system to the requirements set forth in UL-60950-1, "Safety of Information Technology."

-Maintainability:

-This tests the ease with which maintenance actions can be performed.
+Maintainability: The ease with which maintenance actions can be performed.